Scholarship applications are open year round starting October 1, 2019. These are answers to some of the most frequently asked questions.

 When is the deadline to submit an application?

 We are running a rolling application so the application will technically be open year round.
-However, we will close the 2019 applications on September 30, 2019.
-The 2020 application will open October 1, 2019.
+However, we award on a quarterly basis.

 What if I haven’t chosen a school or am waiting for acceptance?

-Since the application is open year round we recommend you wait and apply once you have enrolled in your school or program.
+Since the application is open year round we recommend you wait and apply once you have been accepted and enrolled in your school or program.

 What if I am not enrolled?